ashishkummar/vrrReact/README.md

+# 🚀 vrrReact

+A pixel tracker Chrome extension.
+This can track click and impression trackers.

+---

-# 🚀 Manifest V3 Chrome Extension Boilerplate
+## 🚀 Manifest V3 Chrome Extension Boilerplate

 A minimal and production-ready boilerplate for building Chrome extensions using **React + TypeScript + Webpack** with **Manifest V3**.